-The health claims of ginger are wide-ranging and include a reduction in nausea, muscle pain, oxidative stress, risk of heart disease, obesity, and cancer risk and improved digestion, bone health, immune system functioning, and memory.
+The health claims of ginger are wide-ranging, with the top 10 health benefits of ginger including a reduction in nausea, muscle pain, oxidative stress, risk of heart disease, obesity, and cancer risk and improved digestion, bone health, immune system functioning, and memory.

 Ginger (Zingiber officinale) is a well-known herbaceous plant that has been used as both spice and herbal medicine for centuries.
 Ginger root can be consumed in many ways, including fresh, dried, powdered, and in the form of a juice.
 Ginger is a common ingredient in Asian cuisines and is also used in sweets and alcoholic beverages, such as ginger biscuits, ginger beer, and wine.
 The top 10 health benefits of ginger are reviewed below.